 |2) Speak with a New Family Liaison to discuss your options and choose your child from one our different country programs.
 With so many children and so many countries to consider, this is a very important discussion to have early in the process, so you know which programs you will QUALIFY for.
 All discussions are completely confidential, and will be vital in choosing the right child for your family!Feel like you meet all the qualifications?
 Go to the next step!|

-3) Download the Family Sponsorship Program (FSP) Application and our commitment document package.
+3) Download the Family Sponsorship Program (FSP).

 Prior to making a match with a child on our site, all families must complete and submit the following forms, along with a $25 application fee: